- KERA radio story:

 The Winspear chandelier is made of 318 acrylic rods suspended from long, individual cables.
 Each acrylic rod is between six and eight feet long with an LED or light-emitting diode on the top.
 This causes the entire acrylic rod to glow like a light saber.
 All of these glowing light sabers form a huge cloud-cluster hanging in the auditorium.
 It’s 50 feet tall and tapers down to just 25 feet above the stage.

-What the Winspear’s chandelier looks like are the sparks from a skyrocket that have stopped just short of hitting the ground.
+What the Winspear’s chandelier looks like are the falling sparks from a skyrocket that have stopped just short of hitting the ground.
 In fact, if you’re seated in orchestra row H, seat 13, you’re the target.
-Look straight up, and that mass of golden light seems as though it’s coming down on your head.
+Look straight up, and that mass of golden light will seem as though it’s coming down on your head.

 The way the chandelier’s design suggests shooting stars is hardly accidental.
-Jeff Innmon, project manager for the Winspear, explains how it evolved.
+Jeff Innmon, project manager for the Winspear, explained how it evolved.

-INNMON: “It began from a book of constellation patterns that the architects liked [Norman Foster and Spencer de Grey] and when they conceived the domed ceiling, they wanted to do an artistic painting of a constellation pattern and use pinpoint fiber optics to create a starlight pattern.
+“It began from a book of constellation patterns,” he said, “that the architects liked [Norman Foster and Spencer de Grey] and when they conceived the domed ceiling, they wanted to do an artistic painting of a constellation pattern and use pinpoint fiber optics to create a starlight pattern.
 Through conversations with lighting designer Claude Engle, they debated anywhere from 250 to 500 strands.
 So we went through a series of mock-ups using ropes at Clancy’s shop and used that to develop the density and layout.”

 Eventually, it was decided to ditch the fiber optics in favor of the LEDs.
 And don’t go looking for your horoscope sign outlined somewhere in the lights.
 There’s no longer a specific constellation, either.
 Instead, the lighting pattern was derived from photos of stars – taken by the Hubble Telescope.